 FOLATE is a water-soluble B vitamin.
-Folic acid is the synthetic form (or manmade form) found in supplements and fortified foods.
-This vitamin is very important in preventing certain birth defects if you are considering pregnancy.
-Women who are not actively preventing pregnancy by using some kind of contraception could become pregnant and should take a folic acid supplement every day.
+Folic acid is the synthetic (man made)

+form found in supplements and fortified foods.
+The average American woman consumes 200 to 250 micrograms of folic acid, while the recommended amount for women at this age is 400 to 600 micrograms.
+Folic acid helps protect against birth defects in the brain, skull and spine and is particularly important to be consumed in adequate amounts in the months preceeding conception.
+This means that women of reproductive age should take a folic acid supplement every day.
 (Interestingly, supplemental forms of folic acid are better absorbed than natural food sources because of their chemical composition.)
-Folic acid prevents anemia, certain forms of birth defects, is important in metabolism and plays a role in cancer prevention.
+Folic acid prevents anemia, is important in metabolism and plays a role in cancer prevention.

 IRON is essential for regulating cell growth and in transporting oxygen to the body.
 A deficiency can lead to fatigue, a weak immune system and poor work performance.
 Normal adults only absorb about 10 to 15 percent of the iron found in their diet.
-It is common in women during their mid to late forties to experience changes in menstrual flow.
-Sometimes this means having heavy bleeding.
-Hence, women with heavy menstrual flow, who don't eat red meat or who become pregnant may be particularly at risk for developing iron-deficiency anemia.
+Hence, women with heavy menstrual flow, who don't eat red meat or who are pregnant may be particularly at risk for developing irondeficiency anemia.
 These women should take an iron supplement daily.

-■ The BEST dietary sources of iron are:
+• The BEST dietary sources of iron are:

 red meats fish

 poultry nuts and seeds

 beans and legumes dark green leafy vegetables

 whole grains fortified cereals

+In fact, one serving of Cream of Wheat® provides nearly half of the recommended daily amount of iron for women.
 Iron absorption is enhanced with concurrent intake of vitamin C while calcium consumed at the same time decreases absorption.
 If using a supplement, iron is best absorbed in its ferrous form and delayed-release formulations should be avoided since absorption into the body is significantly decreased.
 If iron-deficiency anemia is present, it may take up to three months of daily supplementation in order to restore hemoglobin levels to normal and alleviate symptoms of fatigue.